Crotalaria juncea: Modern applications

 Similarly, Crotalaria juncea can be used to improve nutrient patterns in agricultural plants.
 For instance, soil fertility in Paraiba, Brazil is generally low.
 To rectify this, animal manure is often used to supply agricultural crops with nutrients.
 However, researchers in Brazil hypothesized that planting and incorporating Crotalaria juncea with animal manure could enhance the nutrient mineralization pattern for agricultural crops.
 Field and greenhouse experiments were used to test this hypothesis.
 After measuring the amounts of Nitrogen, Phosphorus, and Potassium in the soils, it was discovered that Crotalaria juncea along with only half the usual dose of goat manure produced the best results.
 This is because soils that consisted of this composition avoided immobilization of nitrogen while increasing the levels of phosphorus and potassium within the soil.
 In other words, Crotalaria juncea was able to improve the overall nutrient mineralization pattern for agricultural crops.

-Additionally, other research also observed Crotalaria juncea’s potential in being used as an organic compost.
+Additionally, other research also observed Crotalaria juncea's potential in being used as an organic compost.
 Researchers in Brazil looked into the best composition of organic compost using various combinations of Crotalaria juncea and Napier grass.
 The objective was to find the mixture between Crotalaria juncea and Napier grass that would yield the highest vegetable seedling production.
 More specifically, the vegetable seedling production of lettuce, beetroot, and tomatoes was measured by observing the shoot height, fresh mass production in shoots and dry matter, and leaf number.
-The various compounds that were observed include, 100% Crotalaria juncea, 66% Crotalaria juncea with 33% Napier, 33% Crotalaria juncea with 66% Napier, 100% of Napier, 33% Crotalaria juncea with 66% Napier where 5% of the mass is cattle manure, Crotalaria juncea 33% with 66% Napier which includes 100 liters of 5% dilute Agrobio (biofertilizer), and finally, 100% Napier which also includes 100 liters of 5% dilute Abrobio.
 The compost with 66% Crotalaria juncea and 33% Napier grass was superior to other combinations since this particular combination yielded the greatest production of lettuce, beet, and tomato seedlings.

-Although reported to contain antinutritional factors such as alkaloids, sunn hemp is grown for fodder to feed cattle, mainly in India.
+Finally, another important usage of Crotalaria Juncea is as forage.
+It is primarily used as forage for goats and cattle, but of the genotypic variations only one contains non-toxic seeds and pods.
+This variation 'Tropic Sun' contains 34.6% crude protein and should be consumed by goats 45 days after planting.
+This allows for the plant to mature enough before growing out of the goat's reach.
+Additionally, the crop can be used for cattle, but due to its high fiber content, it is not suitable after maturity of 6 weeks or more.

+Biofuel

+Crotalaria juncea has been researched by multiple scientific experts on its ability to be used as a Bio-fuel source.
+Specifically, the Agricultural Research Service has found that farmers can utilize the crop by harvesting it for biofuel.
+Under certain conditions, like increased rainfall, the biomass of the crop totaled 4.5 tons per acre.
+This is essentially the equivalent of 620 gallons of gasoline and totals 82.4 gigajoules per acre.
+Additionally, the higher heating value (HHV) for Crotalaria juncea exceeded that of switchgrass, bermudagrass, reed canarygrass, and alfalfa.
+On the other hand, under conditions like reduced rainfall, the biomass of the Sunn Hemp crop decreases significantly.
+Another study asserted these claims by studying the effects of Sunn hemp in temperate climates.
+They found after full flowering in a temperate climate the crop was able to yield significantly more biomass energy.